Women & Insurance:

-To honor Women’s History Month, we are taking a look at women and insurance.
-Whether they’re making healthcare decisions for the family, purchasing insurance coverage or selling policies to customers in the community, women make up a significant portion of the insurance marketplace.
+March is Women’s History Month, a time to celebrate and honor women.
+At Combined Insurance, we want to help you understand how women and insurance work together.
+Whether they’re making healthcare decisions for the family, purchasing insurance coverage, or selling policies to customers in the community, women make up a significant portion of the insurance marketplace.

 Women as insurance consumers